The role of cohomology in quantum computation with magic states

 Given a particular Wigner function in terms of phase point operators, Clifford covariance may be verified using the criterion Eq.~(\ref{CovarC3}).
-Now we are concerned with the question of whether for a system of $n$ qudits of $d$ levels a Clifford covariant Wigner function {\em{exists}}.
-The result of this section is a cohomological criterion for the existence of a Clifford covariant Wigner function.
+Now we are concerned with the question of whether for a system of $n$ qudits of $d$ levels a Clifford-covariant Wigner function {\em{exists}}.
+The result of this section is a cohomological criterion for the existence of a Clifford-covariant Wigner function.